nus-cs2030s/2425-s2/docs/15-dynamic-binding.md

 ```
 above, the target `curr` has the compile-time type `Object`.

 Let's generalize the compile-time type of the target to $C$.
-To determine the method descriptor, the compiler searches for all methods that can be correctly invoked on the given argument.
+To determine the method descriptor, the compiler searches for all methods in $C$ (including inherited methods) that can be correctly invoked on the given argument.
+Methods inherited from $C$'s supertypes are included in the search.

 In the example above, we look at the class `Object`, and there is only one method called `equals`.
 The method can be correctly invoked with one argument of type `Object`.